 "Parole informed me they received approximately 100,000 signatures from all across the United States.
 Our deepest thanks to the Parole Block Program and all those who continue to make it successful." - Brooklyn, N.Y.

-Since it began, the Parole Block PrograSM has been extremely successful at preventing the early release/parole of those convicted of homicide.
-POMC has protested the early release/parole of more than 1000 murderers since the inception of the program in 1990.
+Since it began, the Parole Block ProgramSM has been extremely successful at preventing the early release/parole of those convicted of homicide.
+POMC has protested the early release/parole of thousands of murderers since the inception of the program in 1990.
+So far more than 1500 paroles have been denied.

 - The average maximum sentence length for murder was 20 years and 11 months.